Lawrence Chambers: Operation Frequent Wind

-In April 1975, while in command of the aircraft carrier USS Midway, Chambers was ordered to "make best speed" to the waters off South Vietnam as North Vietnam overran the country to take part in Operation Frequent Wind, the evacuation of U.S. and South Vietnamese personnel.
+In April 1975, while in command of the aircraft carrier Midway, Chambers was ordered to "make best speed" to the waters off South Vietnam as North Vietnam overran the country to take part in Operation Frequent Wind, the evacuation of U.S. and South Vietnamese personnel.
 At the time the carrier was in Subic Bay Naval Base with the engineering plant partially torn apart.

 Chambers has stated that he received no official order to start the operation, which began on April 29.
 Instead, when Nguyễn Cao Kỳ, the Vice President of South Vietnam, landed on the flight deck, Chambers figured the operation was underway.
 Soon the carrier's flight deck was full of helicopters carrying refugees from the fall of South Vietnam.